-And for the $^{197}$Au($\gamma,\,7n$)$^{190}$Au reaction flux-weighted average cross sections, first analyzed in this Letter, theoretical values are slightly lower than experiment results.
-Meanwhile, the $^{197}$Au($\gamma,\,n$)$^{196m,g}$Au isomeric ratios match well with previous works and theoretical values.
-The nuclear structure and nuclear reaction mechanisms of $^{197}$Au were well restrained by previous works, but for most nuclei, more experimental data are still needed.
+Fig.~\ref{fig6} showed the experimental results of $^{197}$Au($\gamma,\,n$)$^{196m2}$Au reaction FACSs and $^{197}$Au($\gamma,\,n$)$^{196m,g}$Au IRs, both matched well with previous works \cite{ito11,nai16,sor76,sor78,pal99,gan03,gan04,thi06,vis08,rah10} and TALYS 1.9 calculations.
+The results of $^{197}$Au($\gamma,\,xn$;\,x\,=\,1$\thicksim$6) reaction proved the correctness of the experiment method and data analysis in our work.

+For the $^{197}$Au($\gamma,\,xn$;\,x\,=\,7$\thicksim$9) reactions, the reaction thresholds are relatively high and the energy broadening of LWFA electrons need to be considered.
+When electron energies are close to the reaction thresholds, reaction cross sections change dramatically with the energies, which will lead to relatively low experimental results due to the low-energy electrons having much lower contributions to the reaction yields, such as the FACSs of the $^{197}$Au($\gamma,\,7n$)$^{190}$Au reaction at an electron energy of 78$\,\pm\,$10 MeV and the $^{197}$Au($\gamma,\,9n$)$^{188}$Au reaction at an electron energy of 103$\,\pm\,$14 MeV.
+For other experiment results, theoretical values are slightly lower than experiment results for $^{197}$Au($\gamma,\,7n$)$^{190}$Au reaction and $^{197}$Au($\gamma,\,8n$)$^{189m}$Au reaction, and matched within the experiment uncertainty for $^{197}$Au($\gamma,\,9n$)$^{188}$Au reaction.
+These cross section data were first achieved in this work, which will provide new references for the study of nuclear structure and photon induced evaporation process.